Alirezabeig/Item_catalog-/README.md

 Launch the Vagrant VM using command:
   $ vagrant up

-In order to set up the detabas run this code: python Database_set_FinalProject.py
+In order to set up the detabas run this code in this director /vagrant/catalog/ : python Database_set_FinalProject.py

 Run your application within the VM